Attractions for adults or top things to do with toddlers on the Isle of Wight

 2. Appley Tower

 Appley Tower was once part of the Appley Towers Estate, built in 1875.
 For many years, the tower remained inaccessible to the public.
 Now the tower is opened seasonally to give visitors fantastic views across Ryde beach.
+This is a huge attraction on Isle of Wight and one of the main point of interest.

 3. Ryde beach